walchko/github-blog/source/blog/Mechanical-Engineering/materials/strength-of-materials.md

 # PLA vs ABS

+**ABS** plastic filament stands for acrylonitrile butadiene styrene.
+It is a sturdy and strong plastic that is oil-based.

+**PLA** filament is made from sugarcane and cornstarch which are organic materials called  polylactic acid.
+Unlike ABS, PLA has a crystaline structure (due to sugar and cornstarch) which makes it brittle.
+Any cracks that form tend to propagate easily.
+Also, under the right compost conditions, PLA is biodegradable.

 - Average tensile strengths of 28.5 MPa for ABS and 56.6 MPa for PLA
 - Average elastic moduli of 1807 MPA for ABS and 3368 MPa for PLA
+    - This is looking at a material's ability to resist distortion and returning to its original shape *after* a load is removed

 So what you can take away from this is, PLA is stronger, but more brittle (likely to fracture especially under impact loads).